 Property values in all these locations represent some of the best buys not only in the region but on a global scale, and the interior of this not-so-little island nation offers rich, fertile, and seriously undervalued land prime for agricultural investment.

 I’ve been watching the Dominican Republic for more than a decade-and-a-half, waiting for the time it could join the ranks of our top havens in the world.
 At last, I believe this Caribbean nation’s time has come.

-With a stable government—and a steady economy that grew by 7.0% in 2015, 6.6% in 2016, and 4.6% in 2017—today, the Dominican Republic is ripe and ready for expats looking for a safe and affordable option in the Caribbean.
+With a stable, pro-investor government, the Dominican Republic is ripe and ready for expats looking for a safe and affordable option in the Caribbean.

 I put it down to these four things: